 Knights of the Old Republic did this several times, with little to no warning before hand: accepting Canderous' offer to help you infiltrate Davik Kang's estate seals off the rest of Taris; finding the third Star Map seals off Dantooine; heading to the Star Forge seals off the rest of the galaxy.

-In Knights of the Old Republic 2, going to the Jedi Council room on Dantooine after gathering together or killing the surviving Council members put you on a one-way track to the end of the game.
+In Knights of the Old Republic II (made by Obsidian), going to the Jedi Council room on Dantooine after gathering together or killing the surviving Council members put you on a one-way track to the end of the game.

 Mass Effect had a softer version.
 After discovering Saren's destination, visiting the Citadel temporarily sealed off the rest of the Galaxy, until you got the Normandy back under your command.
 The Citadel remained sealed off after that.
 Setting course for Ilos, however, put you on the one-way fast track to the endgame.